igormiktor/RPN-Calculator/README.md

 arithmetic is implemented manually in assembler, as is conversion of 32-bit quantities to decimal ASCII strings for display.

-A Fritzing schematic is available in the Schematic folder, along with a PDF export.
+A schematic of the circuit and a Fritzing wiring diagram (both in PDF) are available in the Schematic folder, along with the Fritzing file.

 Various design notes appear in the Notes folder.